Mare Jonio (rescue ship): 2019

 Mare Jonio was seized by the Italian authorities in September 2019 over a dispute regarding the legality of landing shipwrecked refugees at Italian ports.
 The ship remained confiscated until February 2020, when a jury accepted Mediterranea's appeal, immediately releasing the ship from seizure.

 2020

 During March 2020 MSH announced that its two ships, Mare Jonio and Alex would suspend their navigation due to the COVID-19 pandemic.
 Operations resumed in June 2020, and sixty people were rescued on 19 June, followed by another forty-three on 29 June.

 The ship was declared to be subject to mandatory maintenance work and has been in the port of Chioggia, Italy, since November 2020.

+2024

+The crew of Mare Jonio was attacked by the Libyan Coast Guard while conducting a Search and rescue operation in international waters, approximately 95 miles north of Libyan coastline.

 Awards

 The Mare Jonio together with the Maersk Etienne were given the "Seafarers’ Award" 2021 at Copenhagen.